Ferlab-Ste-Justine/terraform-libvirt-postgres-server/README.md

 # About

 This is a terraform module that provisions a postgres server that is part of a patroni high availability cluster.
-The settings are configured for synchronous replication with the emphasis placed on data consistency and durability above availability when the two goals are at odds.
+Depending on the input values passed, replication can be either synchronous (strict or not) or asynchronous.
+See the patroni documentation for the tradeoffs between the replication modes.

 Given a certificate authority, it will generate its server-side certificate and key to server traffic over tls.